 A number of interviews were conducted to gain an understanding of the vision that stakeholders in Tinley Park hold.
 Stakeholders included: Village staff members, Village Board of Trustees, the Park District, a school Superintendent, and staff from social service agencies in the study area.
-There is a shared vision in bringing new residents and young families to Tinley Park, with suitable amenities, more local jobs, social services and best practices for environmental stewardship.
+Many of the stakeholders shared a desire to bring new residents and young families to Tinley Park, with suitable amenities, more local jobs, social services and best practices for environmental stewardship.